gphilipp/data-streaming-platform-pipeline/README.md

 ## Improvement Ideas

 1. Remove duplication between `ci.yml` and `cd.yml`
-2. `set-output` has been deprecated and so we need to update the steps which runs the plan and then prints it in a PR comment.
+2. `set-output` has been deprecated, so we need to update the steps which runs the plan and then prints it in a PR comment.
 3. Create an additional Disaster Recovery environment (in a `dr` folder) with Cluster Linking configured in `prod/specific`
 4. Put the `platform-manager-kafka-api-key` in use.
 5. Detect changes in folders to skip the unchanged environment deployment tasks early.